-- Repair pre and post inspections carried out - Average time taken to complete non-emergency repairs - 11.3 The Director will agree targets for the Association's repairs and maintenance services with the Housing Management Sub Committee. - 11.4 Regular performance, financial monitoring and statistical reports shall be presented to the Committee for consideration.
+- Repair pre and post inspections carried out - Average time taken to complete non-emergency repairs - 11.3 The Director will agree on targets for the Association's repairs and maintenance services with the Finance and Audit Sub Committee. - 11.4 Regular performance, financial monitoring and statistical reports shall be presented to the Committee for consideration.
 The structure and content of these reports shall be reviewed periodically to ensure Committee members are able to make informed strategic decisions.